BoboJD/Salesforce-Tools/README.md

 Want to contribute?
 Ask me for a **Scratch Org**, and I'll send you your credentials.
 This allows you to develop and test without accessing the production org.

-Once you're ready, feel free to open an issue or a pull request!

 ### Contribution Steps

 1. **Fork the Repository** – Create a fork of the repository to work on your changes.